PharrellLiu/an-image-classification-service/README.md

 garbage collect.py : This is a good one! after downloading something and using it, this program would delete it immediately, but still, this function has some defects, it cannot delete all the downloaded things in some situations.

-Something tricky
+Something Tricky

 The async model of telepot is hard to understand!
 Anyway, I just put the url here, you guys can have a look at it. https://telepot.readthedocs.io/en/latest/

-In the end
+In The End

-I wanted to deploy it on tha AWS EC2, but I failed since the free instance type only has 1 GB memory, I cannot install the torch package on it.
+I wanted to deploy it on tha AWS Ec2, but I failed since the free instance type only has 1 GB memory, I cannot install the torch package on it.
 But I think these programs can be deployed easily if the memory is enough.
 And, we can use Supervisor to control this service.